6.3 Privacy and Security Initiatives

 - Track metrics and corrective actions after implementation.

-- Report results to leadership in terms of risk reduction and remaining gaps.
+- Report results to leadership as risk reduction with remaining gaps.

-An annual privacy training module is generic and audit findings show repeated ROI errors.
+An annual privacy module is generic and audit findings show repeated release-of-information errors.
 What is the best improvement?